vanHeemstraSystems/home-assistant-add-on-hello-world/300/README.md

 ## 600 - Bonus: Template add-on repository
 We maintain a full template example repository for add-ons you can use to get started.
 You can find that in the [```home-assistant/addons-example``` repository](https://github.com/home-assistant/addons-example).

+## 700 - More

+For more about Home Assistant Add-ons see https://developers.home-assistant.io/docs/add-ons/